Getting financial help

 Payments are made when the weather station linked to your area forecasts or records an average daily temperature of 0 degrees centigrade or less for seven days in a row.
 If you are entitled to cold weather payments, you will automatically be sent a payment of £25 for each period of cold weather.

 You do not have to make a claim for a Cold Weather Payment, but if you think you should receive one and you are not paid, you can make a written claim to your local benefit office.
 If they refuse to make a payment and you still think you are entitled, you can ask for the decision to be looked at again or you can appeal to an independent tribunal.

 For more information on Cold Weather Payments:

 You can also get help from various schemes across the UK which can help make your home more efficient and keep your bills down.You can find out what schemes are available from the Energy Saving Trust or by calling 0300 123 1234 in England or Wales.
 In Scotland contact Home Energy Scotland 0808 808 2282.
-You can also find out about schemes by visiting www.adviceguide.org.uk and searching for grants and schemes to help you save money.
+You can also find out about schemes and grants to help you save money on our website.